dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Restrict Mutation Operations

 By default, you can perform mutation operations for any existing or non-existing predicates.
-You can make use of `--mutations` flag to set the restriction, which is by default set to `allow`.
+You can make use of `--mutations` flag to set the restriction which is set to `allow` by default.

 You can set `--mutations` option to `disallow` to disable the mutations.